 Your child’s primary care physician could be a pediatrician, but you could also choose a family physician or a pediatric nurse practitioner.
 These three types of health professionals have many of the same qualifications with minor differences in what care they can provide.
 Any primary care provider will be checking these things at Baby‘s appointments:

-- Physical health: Baby will get immunizations, have her height and weight measured, and have her hearing and vision tested.
+- Physical health: Baby will get immunizations, have their height and weight measured, and have their hearing and vision tested.

-- Emotional and social development: Your provider will check on Baby‘s milestones, talk about her behavior with you, and track things like smiles, socialization, and how she expresses her needs.
-As Baby gets older and has more complex emotional and social needs, your provider will be knowledgeable about how she has developed while talking about things like temper tantrums or self-esteem.
+- Emotional and social development: Your provider will check on Baby‘s milestones, talk about their behavior with you, and track things like smiles, socialization, and how they express their needs.
+As Baby gets older and has more complex emotional and social needs, your provider will be knowledgeable about how they have developed while talking about things like temper tantrums or self-esteem.